 Not everyone who wants to own a swimming pool can afford one, and some people who can afford a pool do not have space for it on their property.
-However, people facing these kinds of hurdles do not have to give up on their dream of pool-ownership.
+However, people facing these kinds of hurdles do not have to give up on their dream of pool ownership.
 A plunge pool might be just the thing for your modest budget or limited space.

-What is a Plunge Pool?
+What Is a Plunge Pool?

 A plunge pool is a small, typically deep, pool designed for the purposes of wading or lounging.
-They are great for people who enjoy sitting on the steps of a pool and drinking a glass of tea in the summer, or for people who live in very hot climates and use their pools mostly to cool down.
+They are great for people who enjoy sitting on the steps of a pool and drinking a glass of cold iced tea in the summer, or for people who live in very hot climates and use their pools mostly to cool down.
 Because of their size, you cannot swim in a plunge pool, but you may be able to do other types of exercises, such as water aerobics.

 Plunge pools are popular in Europe and Australia, but they are just becoming established in the U.S. They tend to be most attractive to people who are interested in the aesthetic value of the pool and the lower cost to own and maintain one.
 Unlike a full-size pool, a plunge pool can be installed in a small yard and maintained on a smaller budget.
-Unlike an above-ground pool, a plunge pool can fit perfectly into a gorgeous landscaping and design background.
+Unlike an above ground pool, a plunge pool can fit perfectly into a gorgeous landscaping and design background.

-How Big are Plunge Pools?
+How Big Are Plunge Pools?

 The size of plunge pools can vary quite a bit.
 However, a typical size is around 8×8 feet to 8×16 feet.
 Because they come in all kinds of shapes, the absolute volume can vary quite a bit, from round pools that are 10 feet in diameter to half-circle pools with an 8-foot radius or square pools with 8-foot sides.

-How Deep are Plunge Pools?
+How Deep Are Plunge Pools?

-What Temperature is the Water in a Plunge Pool?
+What Temperature Is the Water in a Plunge Pool?

 Benefits of Plunge Pools

-- Plunge pools cost significantly less to install than standard pools
+- Plunge pools cost significantly less to install than standard pools.

-- Therapeutic relaxation and sensory stimulation
+- They offer therapeutic relaxation and sensory stimulation.

-- Easy to care for
+- They are easy to care for.

-- Electrical use for filters and heaters is lower
+- Electrical use for filters and heaters is lower.

 On the aesthetic side, plunge pools can offer a lot as a design feature.
 They can fit into modern designs as a sharp-edged, blue-water square, or they can fit into artfully overgrown yards as a rock-edged pond.
 Want to put a fountain in your yard?
 A plunge pool with a fountain inside it makes the water feature serve double duty.